Product Management Organization Structure: Which One to Choose?

 - Have a stable product, and define business scaling as their top priority

-For example, Apple uses a functional structure for its product management organization, which helps drive the company’s innovation success.
+For example, Apple uses a functional structure for its product management organization, which helps drive the company's innovation success.
 The company is divided into departments, each headed by functional managers, who are experts in the fields they supervise.
-It ensures that people with the most expertise and experience in a particular area have the decision rights for that particular area.
+It ensures that people with the most expertise and experience in a particular area have the decision rights for that specific area.

-Depending on the category there are different types of divisional structures, like product-based, feature-based, based on user segment, and so on.
+Depending on the category, there are different types of divisional structures, like product-based, feature-based, based on user segment, and so on.
 In their turn, these units consist of functional departments needed to support this or that division.
-Each business unit has its own product manager.
+Each business unit has its product manager.
 Some companies also assign a CPO or VP of Product to ensure a common product vision and consistency across all divisions.

 Based on user personas

-Under this PM structure, the area of responsibility of each product manager is divided by the types of user personas your company serves and therefore by the problems these users face.
+Under this PM structure, the area of responsibility of each product manager is divided by the types of user personas your company serves and, therefore, by the problems these users face.

 Organizing by user personas helps you satisfy the needs of different customers by creating relevant products and features focused on a specific user type.
-In companies with such a structure product managers are responsible for keeping the team well-informed about user needs and pain points, they choose which features to propose, prioritize, and release.
+In companies with such a structure, product managers are responsible for keeping the team well-informed about user needs and pain points.
+They choose which features to propose, prioritize, and release.